theovassiliou/cipher/doc/adr/0008-rotation-cipher.md

 Plain Alphabet: ABCDEFGHIJKLMNOPQRSTUVWXYZ
   Key Alphabet: FGHIJKLMNOPQRSTUVWXYZABCDE

-A special case for a shift left alphabet is the Caesars ciphers, where N is three.
+A special case for a shift left alphabet is the Caesars ciphers, with N=3.

 ## Decision

-- Implement a shift/rotate left alghorithm for arbitratry alphabets
+- Implement a shift/rotate left algorithm for arbitrary alphabets
-- Implement a shift/rotate right alghorithm for arbitratry alphabets
+- Implement a shift/rotate right algorithm for arbitrary alphabets
 - Standard alphabet provided is the Latin upper case characters.

 ## Consequences